ganeti/ganeti/doc/design-2.3.rst

 1. Public: ``0755`` respectively ``0644``
 2. Ganeti wide: shared between the daemons (gntdaemons)
-3. Secret files: shared just between a specified set of daemons/users
+3. Secret files: shared among a specific set of daemons/users

 So for point 3 this tables shows the correlation of the sets to groups and their users: